Josuto/monguito/README.md

 ```

 The constructor of the class invokes that of `MongooseRepository` with a map that specifies all the book supertype and
-subtypes (i.e., the domain object type hierarchy) to be handled by the concrete repository.
-This implementation detail
+subtypes (i.e., the domain object type hierarchy) to be handled by the custom repository.
+This implementation detail is
-is required to enable repository `find` and `save` methods to retrieve instances of the pertaining (sub)type of `Book`
+required to enable repository `find` and `save` methods to retrieve instances of the pertaining (sub)type of `Book`
 . `MongooseRepository` exposes the protected method `instantiateFrom` in charge of performing such instantiation.
 This
 implementation detail may feel verbose, but it is required since JavaScript does not provide any reflection API as other
 languages such as Java do to enable the repository data access operations to instantiate persisted objects to their